RappyTV/labymod4-api-wiki/docs/pages/addon/setup/setup.md

 ### The Command

 With the LabyMod 4 API, you can add your own commands with a simple-to-use command system.
-More on how to create own commands <a href="/pages/addon/features/commands/">here</a>.
+More on how to create own commands [here](../features/commands.md).

 What we do in this class is as simple and basic as the command system in general.
 We are inheriting the class `Command`, creating the constructor of our class, and calling the constructor of the superclass with the main prefix of the command (in our case, `ping`) and the aliases (in this case, just `pong`).